Enterprise-CMCS/macpro-mdct-qmr/README.md

    ```bash
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```
-7. Enable **Corepack** (recommended) so the correct Yarn version is used.
+7. Enable **Corepack** so the correct Yarn version is used.
    ```bash
    corepack enable
    ```
-8. Look up [here](deployment/local/README.md) for other things you'll need to install, though it will prompt you when your `./run local` if you're missing something.
+8. Look at [the deployment README](deployment/local/README.md) for other things you'll need to install, though it will prompt you when your `./run local` if you're missing something.
-9. Install the pre-commit hook to run oxfmt on staged files before every commit
+9. Install pre-commit to the formatter and other checks before every commit.
    ```bash
    brew install pre-commit # or pip install pre-commit
    pre-commit install